acerbilab/pyvbmc/README.md

 5) Create a new pull request.
 6) When the pull request is merged, [github.io](https://lacerbi.github.io/pyvbmc/) detects changes and rebuilds the documentation.

+If it seems that the documentation does not update correctly (e.g., items not appearing in the sidebar or table of content), try deleting the `./docs` folder and the cached folder `./docsrc/_build` before compiling the documentation.

 #### General structure